SagarKapoorin/Vibe-Commerce/server/README.md

 Quick Start

-- Prereqs: Node 18+ and npm; MongoDB running locally or in the cloud.
+- Prereqs: Node 18+ and npm; MongoDB and Redis running locally or in the cloud.
 - Install: `npm install`
 - Configure env: copy `.env.example` to `.env` and set values.
 - Dev: `npm run dev` (build then run)